bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

   - rewrite not just authorization checks, but any write operations (commands) to ensure that the OpenFGA store is always kept in step with the Bitwarden database
-- probably not compatible with Bitwarden Unified due to resource constraints (assumption only) - unclear what would replace it in this case
+- probably not compatible with Bitwarden Unified due to resource constraints (assumption only) - unclear what would replace it in this case (more research required if we are considering this option)

 ### Casbin